blaine-t-bush/whitehack-char-gen/README.md

 ## Contributing

 ## License
 Whitehack 2nd Edition is copyright 2015 Christian Merhstam.
-Its mechanisms are reproduced here under the terms of the Open Game License.
+Its mechanisms are reproduced in accordance with the terms of the Open Game License v1.0a.